Jack French: Victoria Cross

 In late August 1942, the 2/9th Battalion was deployed to the Milne Bay area of New Guinea.
 The Japanese were advancing south along the Kokoda Track and Allied intelligence had predicted an attack around Milne Bay.
 In early September, the battalion took part in heavy fighting after the Japanese landed a force to capture the Allied airfields situated there.
 It was during this fighting that French performed the deeds that led to him being awarded the Victoria Cross.
 The citation for French's VC award reads as follows:

 At Milne Bay New Guinea, on the afternoon of 4 September 1942, a company of Australian Infantry battalion attacked a Japanese position where it encountered terrific rifle and machine-gun fire.
 The advance of the section, of which Corporal French was in command, was held up by fire from three enemy machine-gun posts, whereupon Corporal French, ordering his section to take cover, advanced and silenced one of the posts with grenades.
 He returned to his section for more grenades and again advanced and silenced the second post.
 Armed with a Thompson sub-machine gun, he then attacked the third post, firing from the hip as he went forward.

 He was seen to be badly wounded by fire from this post, but he continued to advance.
 Enemy guns then ceased fire and his section pushed on to find that all the members of the three enemy gun crews had been killed, and that Corporal French had died in front of the third gun pit.

 By his cool courage and disregard of his own personal safety, this non-commissioned officer saved members of his section from heavy casualties and was responsible for the successful conclusion of the attack.

-Jack was found, although mortally wounded, alive and coherent in front of the third gun pit when his section had advanced.
-He knew what he had done to save his mates.
 The fighting around Milne Bay eventually resulted in Japanese withdrawal, and represented the first full-scale defeat of the Japanese on land during the war.
 Although French's Victoria Cross was gazetted first, his award was actually the second for actions on Australian territory (due to Papua New Guinea being under Australian Government jurisdiction), as Bruce Kingsbury received his VC for actions near Isurava on the Kokoda Track on 29 August 1942.
 French is buried at the Bomana War Cemetery at Port Moresby.
 He was survived by his fiancée Dulcie McCahon.
 Two of his brothers also served during the war: Eric in the Army, and Gordon, who was killed in action in August 1943 in Europe, in the Royal Australian Air Force.